janklab/MlxShake/README.md

 See the [User Guide](doc/UserGuide.md) for fuller instructions and feature description.

+## Project Goals

+The goals of ExportMlx, specifically as an enhanced fork of [livescript2markdown](https://github.com/minoue-xx/livescript2markdown), are:

+* Automate the full process from `.mlx` to `.md`.
+* Become suitable for use in automated document generation processes.
+  * Get the exported Markdown good enough that no manual touch-up is needed in normal cases.
+* Make the code as modern as possible (as of R2019b).

 ## Author

 ExportMlx was developed by [Andrew Janke](https://apjanke.net) based on [livescript2markdown](https://github.com/minoue-xx/livescript2markdown) by [Michio Inoue](https://github.com/minoue-xx).